 For some of you, this challenge will be easy.
 But for some of you, it will be a big deal.
 Here’s the challenge: Practice at dawn for 30 days in a row.
 (If you’re new to Qigong, then start with my free downloads, as well as this page on the best Qigong exercise every, called Lifting The Sky.)

 If you can manage it, then I think you’ll see why I practice at dawn.
 Or, if after 30 days you’re still miserable, then at least you’ll have bragging rights.
 “Sifu, I tried your stupid dawn challenge, and it was awful!”

 What say ye?
 Are you going to try practicing at dawn?
 Or do you already do it?
 Keep the discussion going in the comments section below!
-Note: If you have ever learned from me in person, even if it was just once, make sure to check out the new Online Academy.
-Zenfully yours, Sifu AnthonyI'm Sifu Anthony Korahais and I help people young and old to discover the healing powers of Qigong and Tai Chi.
+[Note: Have you checked out my upcoming workshops for 2015?]
+Zenfully yours, Sifu AnthonyI'm Anthony Korahais and I help people young and old to discover the healing powers of Qigong and Tai Chi.
 My mission is to bring the secrets of these amazing arts out into the open, giving people the tools to heal themselves without drugs or surgery.
 I love sharing these amazing arts, especially with people who are fed up with conventional treatments that just aren't working.